mfaria-p/EBEC_Arduino_Autoline/README.md

 - **Time Constraint:** Completing the entire system within 24 hours was intense but rewarding.
 - **Precision and Speed of Movements:** Since every action needed to be precise, ensuring both accuracy and speed was a significant challenge.
+- **PWM Control Issues:** The PWM signals were not functioning correctly for the motors to control speed, so we had to simulate PWM by manually pulsing the motor control signals to regulate their movement.
 - **Hardware-Software Integration:** A great learning experience in embedded systems.

 ---